EN

 "As a Black woman from Caribbean immigrants, i found myself wrestling with my sense of identity and defining my place in a world that didn’t/doesn’t always celebrate my uniqueness.
 This drove me to theatre. i write character-driven stories that center people pushed to the margins, always with a blend of humor and heart, often weaving in poetic language along the way."

-Bluelight Reading Series gives Caribbean heritage writers the chance to collaborate with our co-resident dramaturg Sasha Wells, develop their work with a director and cast of actors, and engage directly with the community.
+Bluelight Reading Series offers Caribbean heritage writers the opportunity to collaborate with our co-resident dramaturg, develop their work with a director and cast of actors, and engage directly with the community.

-🔷 Presented by Conch Shell Productions in partnership with Queens Public Library
+Bluelight Series 2025 was presented by Conch Shell Productions in partnership with Queens Public Library.

 AMELIA and her longtime partner MATTHEW are applying to foster a kid.
 The Newark homeowners, though of color, are considered part of the gentrifying wave that's radically changing the city.
 They are reminded of this fact loudly and often by their sole tenant, OCTAVIA.
 The couple navigates the surprise of Amelia's ex, DAVIDA unexpectedly showing up to evaluate the couple's foster application.
 When young TALARIQ becomes AMELIA and MATTHEW’s foster son, the couple's collective and individual understandings of class, race/ethnicity, family, sexuality and love are strained and tested.